 One of the best ways to prevent unproductive conflict is to build skills, relationships and trust.
 CBCR offers team and community building, providing the following services that can be used for professional development, team activities or retreats:

-• Strategic Community Planning – Use the Art of Hosting process to create customized strategic community conversations about topics such as goals/mission/vision, community agreements, assessing community priorities and imagining the future.
+- Community planning sessions – Use the Art of Hosting process to create customized strategic community conversations about topics such as goals/mission/vision, community agreements, assessing community priorities and imagining the future.

-CBCR uses a community-based approach to address conflict, with a focus on restoring relationships, accountability and social support to all parties involved.
+CBCR uses mediation and restorative processes to address conflict, with a focus on problem-solving, restoring relationships, accountability and social support to all parties involved.
 Our work is based on professional practice and academic scholarship.
 Restorative services can now be found working in tandem with criminal justice systems, K-12 education and higher education.

 CBCR seeks to resolve conflict, and: